17 Realistic Things People Do on Their Work Breaks to Slow Down and Reduce Stress

 7. Do a 60-second deep-breathing exercise

 Deep breathing shows up again and again because it’s discreet, quick, and scientifically proven to help.
 Many people inhale for 4 seconds, hold for 2, and exhale for 6.
 Just one minute helps lower cortisol and clears the mental fog that comes from long work stretches.
+It’s one of those things that feels too simple to work… until it does.

 8. Make tea or a warm drink